AdobeDocs/campaign.en/help/v8/start/documentation-updates.md

 ## November 2024 {#october-2024}

-The **ffdaUnsuscribe** workflow has been added to the list of technical workflows.[Read more](../../automation/workflow/technical-workflows.md)
+* The **ffdaUnsuscribe** workflow has been added to the list of technical workflows.
+[Read more](../../automation/workflow/technical-workflows.md)
+* The page about Campaign versions and upgrades has been improved.
+[Read more](upgrades.md)

 ## June 2024 {#june-2024}